 Behind the scenes, the manager is checking the invoice price, the sales value and demand for your trade-in, the overall interest in the car you're negotiating for, and, of course, the monthly sales quota.

 The sales manager will give the salesperson several new numbers to work with.
-The manager will often dramatically cross out the original deal and write the new deal in a brighter-colored pen.
+The manager will often dramatically cross out the original deal and write the new deal in a brighter-coloured pen.
 This is all theatrics, but it's part of the process.

 You'll go back and forth a few times with the manager to get the best deal.
 Don't be afraid to move to other sections of the four-square sheet and ask for adjustments to the monthly payment and trade-in value.
 This will keep the manager on his or her toes and ensure you're getting the best deal on all fronts.

 Once the manager officially throws in the towel on negotiations, you know you've wrung them dry and are getting the best deal.
 If you're still not satisfied, this is the time to walk away.

 Once you agree to a deal, management and the finance and insurance (F&I) team must finalize the paperwork.
 This stage often includes attempting to sell your credit to various lenders.

 Depending on your credit, this may take a few minutes to a few hours.
 Sometimes, a deal unwinds at this point, meaning the dealership couldn't secure satisfactory financing and cancels the deal.